IntuitiveHarmony/HarmonyHero/readme.md

 <br>

 There is still a cost when it comes to pins with a multiplexer, the signal pins and the enable pin.
+Once the dust settles I can connect up to 24 individual buttons to only 7 pins on the Arduino.

+- 1 common pin (Where the buttons are funneled to)
+- 3 signal pins (To control which button is connected to common)
+- 3 enable pins (To turn each individual MUX on or off completely)

 The way a multiplexer works is kind of like how a trumpet gets many notes from only three valves, only more simply.
 In the case of a CD74HC4051 it uses 3 signal pins in various combinations of HIGH and LOW to allow the signal from each of the 8 channels to individually flow through to the common.
 The next step is enabling and disabling each of the 3 multiplexers via the enable pin, allowing only one to pass the signal at a time.
-The following truth table from the [data sheet](https://www.ti.com/lit/ds/symlink/cd74hc4051.pdf?ts=1700162797267&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FCD74HC4051) helps by breaking down all the possible combinations of the signal and enable pins.
-We can then use code to cycle through each channel very quickly.
+The following truth table from the [data sheet](https://www.ti.com/lit/ds/symlink/cd74hc4051.pdf?ts=1700162797267&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FCD74HC4051) helps by breaking down all the possible combinations of the signal and enable pin of a single MUX.
+We can then use code to cycle through each channel and MUX individually and very quickly.

 <br>